Unveiling dynamical quantum error correcting codes via non-invertible symmetries: Acknowledgments

 \section{Acknowledgments}

 RR would like to thank Matthew Buican, Clement Delcamp, and Anatoly Dymarsky for discussions related to this project.
 This work was initiated during a visit to the Simons Center for Geometry and Physics, whose hospitality is gratefully acknowledged.
 RR also thanks the International Centre for Mathematical Sciences for their hospitality during a Research-in-Groups programme.
+The work of RR is supported by the UKRI Frontier Research Grant, underwriting the ERC Advanced Grant ``Generalized Symmetries in Quantum Field Theory and Quantum Gravity".